MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

-The query requires the user to know at least the name of the Data source and data point (or part of it) and put that after the WHERE clause to narrow the query.
 DO NOT modify the query in the lines before the WHERE clause.
+However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, or some combination of the two.
+Additional WHERE clauses can be added as needed.

       SELECT DISTINCT dP.id as dataPointId, dP.xid as dataPointXid, '' as detectorType, '' as detectorName,